BKaperick/MyLab/README.md

 		iv. [variable_name] = [variable_name] [+ / * / -] [variable_name]

-			First, the right hand side is evaluated, and then stores this value into the			    left hand side.
+			First, the right hand side is evaluated, and then stores this value into the
+			left hand side.
 It will be invalid syntax if the dimensions do not match.
-			Note: For right now, it is necessary that a space is included in between each argument.

 	b.
 OTHER RESTRICTIONS AND NOTES